COSC-499-W2025/capstone-project-team-18/README.md

 # Log Branch

 This branch is special.
-It will contain only the weekly logs.
+It will contain only the weekly personal and team logs.
 Please remeber to PR when adding.

-**Remember to checkout to your own branch `[name]-log` before pushing your weekly personal log!**
+**Remember:** Checkout to your own branch `[name]-log`, push your changes (i.e., your weekly log), and make a PR to the `log` branch.